SpliceNFT/splicenft/docs/developers.md

 ### Allowlists

 You can't predict success in the NFT space, can you?
 Before opening up a deployed style to be spliced, it must be marked as "on sale".
 On the other hand you might feel tempted to restrict its mints to a rather low cap (like 1000) to make it a rare asset.
-So, what's happening if suddenly half of the NFT space races towards your style upon opening and it's minted out within seconds?
+So, what's happening if suddenly half of the NFT space races towards your style and it's minted out within seconds?
 That happened before and it will happen again, so we decided to add an allowlist feature to the style contract that makes it possible to reserve mints for the artist's best friends, family or community.

-Instead of going with a plain allowlist array we decided to make use of Merkle tree proofs.
-We haven't implemented a nice snapshotting / tree creation tool as of now, but you can checkout the `allowlist.test.ts` tests to see how it's supposed to work.
+Instead of going with a plain allowlist array we decided to make use of [Merkle tree proofs](https://docs.openzeppelin.com/contracts/4.x/api/utils#MerkleProof).
+We haven't implemented a nice snapshotting / tree creation tool as of now, but you can checkout the `contracts` packages' `allowlist.test.ts` tests to see how it's supposed to work.

 ## Dynamic Pricing

-The first styles we're launching will request a static minting fee that's set by the curator that mints the style NFT.
+The first styles we're launching will request a static minting fee that's set by the curator who mints the style NFT on behalf of an artist.
 When we started Splice in September 2021 we had far more sophisticated ideas on how to set an ideal price point for mints, including Dutch auctions, bonding curves or even oracle based price indicators based on a collection's current floor price.

-To be flexible in terms of mint price indication we've decoupled pricing indications from the main contracts: upon minting the curator decides which pricing strategy should be in effect.
+To be flexible in terms of mint price indication we've decoupled price computations from the main contracts: upon minting the curator decides which pricing strategy should be in effect for the new style.
 Each strategy is implemented as a dedicated smart contract that must implement the `ISplicePriceStrategy` interface to return a price denoted in wei:

 ```solidity
 interface ISplicePriceStrategy {